jessewaites/piratebroadcast.github.io/_posts/2016-12-14-Javascript-Drum-Machine-Demo.md

   <audio data-key="75" src="/sounds/tom.wav"></audio>
   <audio data-key="76" src="/sounds/tink.wav"></audio>

   If you're on a laptop, press the letter "A" , then "F" - Cool, right?
+(This demo works on non-mobile devices only.
+Sorry, iPhone and Android users.)

   Recently, my friend Ben shared a link to Web Bos' free new Javascript course, Javascript30.
 I've known Wes' name around for quite a while being that he has created what is known as the de facto ReactJs course, so I was curious to what his free course would offer.
 I've recently decided to give it a spin and was happy to see that the first course is building a javascript drum machine.
 I've always wanted to build one of these.